Last Updated on July 5, 2026 by Daniel Globe

 Coppia Ferrarese: Ferrara’s Twisted Loaf

-Coppia Ferrarese is one of Ferrara’s most distinctive breads, a sourdough loaf twisted into a striking cross or star shape that’s as beautiful as it is delicious.
+Coppia Ferrarese is one of Ferrara’s most distinctive breads, a sourdough loaf twisted into a striking cross or star shape that’s as visually striking as it is delicious.
 When you tear into it, you’ll find a crackling crust and a soft, airy center, with lard lending each bite a rich, savory edge.
-Its Coppia history runs deep in Ferrara, where generations have guarded its identity through careful Traditional baking and PGI protection.
-You can pair it with cured meats and cheeses for a salumi board that feels generous, rooted, and free from pretense.
-Yet it’s versatile enough to lift sweet spreads too, giving you contrast without compromise.
-This is bread with swagger: crisp, fragrant, and deeply local, inviting you to taste a craft that refuses to be flattened by time.
-If you want an Italian loaf that celebrates heritage and pleasure in equal measure, Coppia Ferrarese deserves your first bite.
+Its history runs deep in Ferrara, where generations have guarded its identity through careful traditional baking, and it now holds EU PGI protection.
+Pair it with cured meats and cheeses for a salumi board, or use it to lift sweet spreads for contrast.
+This is bread with real character — crisp, fragrant, and deeply local.

 Fresella: The Crunchy Twice-Baked Bread

-Fresella, or frisa pugliese, gives you a crisp, twice-baked bite that’s shaped like a ring and born in Puglia.
-Its sturdy texture lets you soak it with tomatoes, olive oil, and fresh herbs, turning every bite into something bright and satisfying.
+Fresella, or frisa pugliese, gives you a crisp, twice-baked bite shaped like a ring and born in Puglia.
+Its sturdy texture lets you soak it with tomatoes, olive oil, and fresh herbs, turning every bite into something bright.
 You can also tuck it into summer salads, where it soaks up the juices and tastes even better.

 Twice-Baked Texture

-If you’re drawn to breads with real staying power, fresella delivers a satisfying crunch that’s hard to beat.
-You meet a bread that’s baked twice, and that double firing gives it a dry, durable bite you can count on.
+If you’re drawn to breads with real staying power, fresella delivers a satisfying crunch.
+It’s baked twice, and that double firing gives it a dry, durable bite that lasts.
 Made from wheat flour, water, and salt, it feels rugged yet inviting, ready to hold bold flavors without losing its shape.
-Try fresella variations with your favorite traditional toppings, then let the texture wake up your palate.

 Puglia Origins

-Born in Puglia’s sunbaked countryside, fresella—also called frisa pugliese—carries the region’s practical, no-waste spirit in every hard, ring-shaped round.
-When you trace its fresella history, you meet peasant kitchens, durum wheat, and Puglia traditions that honored endurance over excess.
+Born in Puglia’s countryside, fresella — also called frisa pugliese — carries the region’s practical, no-waste spirit in every hard, ring-shaped round.
+Its history traces back to peasant kitchens, durum wheat, and Puglian traditions that valued food that could last and travel well.

 | Detail | Image |